Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: The resource theory of LOSR-entanglement

 \begin{proof} (ii) $\implies$ (i) holds trivially, because every $\LO$ operation is an $\LOSR$ operation. (i) $\implies$ (ii) follows, because every $\LOSR$ operation is a mixture of $\LO$ operations, and given that the state $\ket{\phi}$ is pure, it follows that the states resulting from each local operation of this mixture must be proportional to $|\phi\rangle$.
 Consequently, any one of the $\LO$ operations in the mixture can convert $|\psi\rangle$ to $|\phi\rangle$ on its own.

-(iii) $\implies$ (ii) trivially, because preparing local auxiliary systems, applying local unitaries, and taking partial traces are free $\LO$ operations.
-That (ii) $\implies$ (iii) follows from the Stinespring dilation theorem~\cite{Stinespring1955,Paulsen2003Apr}: any trace-preserving local operation can be realized by introducing pure state auxiliary systems prepared in a product state across the $n$-partition, $|\eta_1\rangle \dots |\eta_n\rangle$, applying a local unitary to each composite of a local subsystem and a local auxiliary system, and finally tracing out some subsystem of this composite.
-Given that the final reduced state on the output $n$-partite system must be the pure state $|\phi\rangle$, the final joint state must be of the form $|\phi\rangle \otimes |\zeta\rangle$ for some (possibly entangled) state $|\zeta\rangle$. \end{proof}
+(iii) $\implies$ (ii) trivially, because preparing local auxiliary systems, applying local unitaries, and taking partial traces are free $\LO$ operations. (ii) $\implies$ (iii) follows from the Stinespring dilation theorem~\cite{Stinespring1955,Paulsen2003Apr}: any $\LO$ operation is an $n$-partite tensor product of local trace-preserving completely positive operations, and each of these can be implemented by introducing an auxiliary system prepared in a pure state $|\eta_i\rangle $, coupling this auxiliary system to the system of interest by a unitary $U_i$, then tracing out some subsystem of this composite.
+Given that the final reduced state on the output $n$-partite system must be the pure state $|\phi\rangle$, it follows that a subsystem of the output composite can only be traced out if it is unentangled with the $n$-partite system.
+Consequently, the final joint state of the output $n$-partite system and the systems that are traced out must be of the form $|\phi\rangle \otimes |\zeta\rangle$ for some (possibly entangled) ``junk'' state $|\zeta\rangle$. \end{proof}